nickdanis/otpedia/src/candidates.md

 # Candidates

+A candidate in OT is linguistic structure under competition.
+Specifically, a candidate contains the underlying representation (input) and a potential surface form (output), in a relationship to each other (correspondence).

 ## Input

-The input in OT consists of a sequence of segments.
+The input is the underlying, or lexical, form of some linguistic form.
+For segmental phonology, the input in OT consists of a sequence (string) of segments.
 The segments could be feature matrices or more articulated autosegmental representations.
-However, the input is *not* restricted to phonemes, or the contrastive sounds of the language.
+However, the input is *not* restricted to just phonemes, or the contrastive sounds of the language.
 In OT, **there are no language-specific restrictions on the input**.
 This principle is known as **Richness of the Base**.
+Thus, segments otherwise considered allophones *can* appear in the input in OT.

 > Richness of the Base is sometimes incorrectly summarized as "anything can be an input", but this is not quite right: the range of possible inputs must still be explicitly defined and restricted, yet these restrictions hold across *all* languages.